-Seriously Duolingo wouldn't be the legendary language learning platform it is if it wasn't for the incredibly amazing gamification that this game is built upon.
-Because you see, most people nowadays love video games for how it rewards you with stuff such as xp and levels and stuff and hate to study and learn new stuff because it lacks all of those.
-Well but Duolingo is a perfect mix between study and gaming.
-You earn xp when complete a lesson, skill, etc. The gamification made this platform legendary.
+Seriously, Duolingo wouldn't be the legendary language-learning platform it is if it weren't for the incredibly amazing gamification that the app is built upon.
+You see, most people nowadays love video games for how they reward you with things such as experience points (XP) and levels.
+People often dislike studying and learning new things because these activities lack such rewards.
+Duolingo is the perfect mix between study and gaming.
+You earn XP when you complete a lesson, skill, etc. The gamification has made this platform legendary.

 Many language-learning apps nowadays are incredibly inefficient and uneducational, or just plain bad.
 Take Mondly, for example, which is not only super expensive but also teaches you the same unimportant sentences with no focus on grammar.
 Then there's Dropbox, or whatever it's called, which only teaches you basic words.
 Ling is an inferior version of Duolingo.
 On the other hand, Duolingo teaches you grammar, how to form sentences, and a good chunk of vocabulary in each lesson.
 It's awesome.